 That is the power of the story.
 The hearer sees his or her own life differently in the light of the story and finds inspiration and strength to chart a different path.
 That’s why the power of storytelling has been vital in at least two areas of my own journey in ministry.

-Hearing the stories of Francis of Assisi and the Mendicant Orders of the C13th inspired John Wesley’s initiatives as a Student in the C18th.
+It was hearing the stories of Francis of Assisi and the Mendicant Orders of the C13ththat catalysed John Wesley’s initiatives as a Student in the C18th.
 Hearing the stories of John Wesley in the C18th inspired William Booth for a fresh departure in the C19th

 Through the twelve years of Jesus Generation those who became part of the community did so not because of a mission-strategy statement, but because of a canon of stories.
 Each potential new member would hear stories from our canon of exemplars – forbears who had previously charted the path of intentional community.
 This was the vital part of our postulancy process.
 Those who joined us were the ones who listened to the canon of stories and said, “Those stories make sense of my context.
 I want to be a part of those stories!”

 In intentional interim ministry stories are told – firstly to give light to the hearers’ immediate situation.
 Secondly stories are told to pull the imagination of the hearers out of their immediate situation and into a realm where God is working and good things are happening.
 Again the hearers will spark with one or other of the stories and say in effect, “I want to be part of a story like that,” and when there has been a little more healing, “I want our church to be part of a story like that.”